Written by Benjamin Thompson

 Revelation 12:9 & 12 – New world translation of the Holy Scriptures

-According to Dr Zimbardo, lurking deep inside every human being is a monster so ugly, so evil beyond our wildest imaginations.
-It could enable us to commit atrocities that we see so prevalent in our ‘modern day’ world – like Syria, Libya, Rwanda and Iraq.
+According to Dr. Zimbardo, lurking deep inside every human being is a monster so ugly, so evil beyond our wildest imaginations.
+It could enable us to commit atrocities that we see so prevalent in our ‘modern day’ world – like Syria, Libya, Rwanda, and Iraq.
 As members of a worldwide society, we pride ourselves in our ‘humanity’ by feeling sorry or sad for victims of crime, giving our precious time and resources to endless charitable causes and protecting our families or loved ones from what we perceive to be a threat.

+The Lucifer Effect: How Good People Turn Evil describes the now famous experiment Zimbardo carried out at Stanford University in California.
 In it Zimbardo placed college student participants in a prison environment in the basement of the university, some assigned as prisoners and some as guards, to examine the psychological effects of prison life.

-“In only a few days, our guards became sadistic and our prisoners became depressed and showed signs of extreme stress.”
-Zimbardo reported on why the experiment was dramatically cut short.
+“In only a few days, our guards became sadistic and our prisoners became depressed and showed signs of extreme stress,” Zimbardo reported on why the experiment was dramatically cut short.
 So why did this experiment go wrong – or did it?

 As you go through this review, try focusing your mind’s eye on placing yourself in both the shoes of Zimbardo and then the participants and at the end tell me what you think.

 Chapter Two takes the reader back 46 years, to 1971.
 Like many of his contemporaries of the time, Zimbardo wanted to understand what had just happened to the world of humanity with the evils committed, not just by Adolf Hitler and the Nazi party but by the majority of the major world powers.
-Also, in the USA in the 1960’s and 70’s, violence in general was at an all-time peak.
+Also, in the USA in the 1960’s and 70’s, violence, in general, was at an all-time peak.

 After much discussion with his students, he decided to understand why evil was so prevalent.
-And what a better setting to examine this phenomena in, than by gazing into the prison system of America and how the guard/prisoner power relationship is abused regularly by both correctional staff and prisoners alike.
+And what a better setting to examine this phenomenon in, than by gazing into the prison system of America and how the guard/prisoner power relationship is abused regularly by both correctional staff and prisoners alike.
 Although he was a prominent psychologist, he was unable to watch real guards and prisoners due to the security risks posed to him and his team.

 To get around this hurdle, he designed and managed to get approval for one of the most famous scientific experiments ever completed, The Stanford Prison Experiment.
 This was created within the walls of Stanford University’s psychology department’s basement.
 This leafy and quiet suburb was about to have the shock of its life.

-Twenty young men, some university students and some from the surrounding areas, were selected as participants by Zimbardo (Prison Superintendent) and his team of undergraduate and post-graduate students (which made up his Warden, Psychological Counsellor and advisers).
-The participants were allocated as either Correctional Officers or Prisoners, nine of each with two reserve guards in case things got out of hand or staff sickness – little did he realise that this experiment would go down in history for all the wrong reasons.
+Twenty young men, some university students and some from the surrounding areas, were selected as participants by Zimbardo (Prison Superintendent) and his team of undergraduate and post-graduate students (which made up his Warden, Psychological Counsellor, and advisers).
+The participants were allocated as either Correctional Officers or Prisoners, nine of each with two reserve guards in case things got out of hand or staff sickness – little did he realize that this experiment would go down in history for all the wrong reasons.